rebel7580/MQTT-Plug-in-For-HomeVisionXL/README.md

 * mqtt-2.0.tm - MQTT library (courtesy of Schelte Bron!),
 * uuid-1.0.5.tm - support library.
 * md5-2.0.4.tm - support library (required by uuid-1.0.5.tm).
-* mqtt_evlog.hap, netio_evlog.hap - helper plug-ins for HomeVision Log.
+* mqtt_evlog.hap, netio_evlog.hap - helper plug-ins for HomeVision Log - optional.

 Click the "Code" button then select "Download ZIP".
-Extract the above five files into your plugin folder.
+Extract the above files into your plugin folder.

+mqtt_evlog.hap, netio_evlog.hap are only needed if you want MQTT access to the HomeVision Event Log.
+**Note: netio_evlog.hap is a slight upgrade to the one supplied with version 3.2 of the NetIO plug-in but is compatible with it.**
+* If you are accessing the HomeVision Event Log via NetIO but not via MQTT, DO NOT delete netio_evlog.hap! (mqtt_evlog.hap CAN be deleted.)
+* If you are accessing the HomeVision Event Log via MQTT, subsequent downloads of the 3.2 version of the NetIO plug-in will revert netio_evlog.hap back on a version not compatible with MQTT.
+Either save and restore the MQTT version of netio_evlog.hap., or re-download MQTT completely.

 You can delete README.md and LICENSE.

 The plug-in should be enabled via the Plug-in manager.